22 Best Anki Decks of All Time

 Because of this, you should probably know all the 50 states in America!

-Similar to the Ultimate Geography deck, this deck helps you memorise the locations and capitals of all the US states.
+Similar to the Ultimate Geography deck, this deck helps you memorise all US states’ locations and capitals.

-Unfortunately, the last time this deck was updated was May 2013.
-However, the states of the US haven’t changed in the last 7 years so I wouldn’t worry too much about it.
+Unfortunately, the last time this deck was updated was in May 2013.
+However, the states of the US haven’t changed in the last seven years, so I wouldn’t worry too much about it.

 Notes = 190